magento/devdocs/guides/v2.1/ui-components/form_secondary/ui_fields_checkbox.md

 </field>
 {%endhighlight%}

-DataProvider will recieve `42` or `''` (empty string).

-### Example 4: Checkbox Ui component as a part of a radio set or checkbox set. {#checkbox_set}
+### Example 4: Checkbox UI component as a part of a radio buttons set {#checkbox_set}

-In this case you need to handle form elements that belong to different parts of the form Ui component.
+In this case you need to handle form elements that belong to different parts of the form UI component.
 To do this, you need to configure the checkbox components as follows:

-- To ensure the radioset look and feel, in the checkboxes configurations, setup `prefer = radio`.
+- To ensure the radio set look and feel, in the checkboxes configurations, setup `prefer = radio`.
 - To handle the `initialValue`, setup `value`.
 - To ensure the collaborative work of all radio components, set the same value for the `dataScope` option of all checkbox components.

-<p class="q">do the following instructions describe the other case&</p>
-`prefer = checkbox` and several components with setup `value` will handle value of `dataScope` as collection.
+### Example 5: Checkbox UI component as a part of a radio buttons set {#radio_set}

+In this case you need to handle form elements that belong to different parts of the form UI component.
+To do this, you need to configure the checkbox components as follows:

+- To ensure the checkboxe set look and feel, in the checkboxes configurations, setup `prefer = checkbox`.
+- To handle the `initialValue`, setup `value`.
+- To ensure the collaborative work of all radio components, set the same value for the `dataScope` option of all checkbox components.

-Checked values will appear in `dataScope`-collection.
-Uncheck will remove it from `dataScope`-collection.
+Checked values appear in the `dataScope`-collection.
+Clearing the checkbox removes it from the `dataScope`-collection.